hackerclub/writeups/plaidctf-2014/mtpox/WRITEUP-arthurdent.md

     	else echo "Sorry, not authorized.";
 	?>

-Taking a closer look at the source code confirms some previous suspicions and reveals how the *auth* cookie is created and checked.
-Retrieving the contents of *secrets.php* should be enough to forge new cookies!
+Taking a closer look at the source code confirms some previous suspicions and reveals the mechanism behind authentication.

+The page set two cookies.
+The first is *auth*. *auth* is a URL encoded serialized PHP boolean `b:0;`.
+Setting *auth* to `b:1;` does nothing. (in fact it just gets reset)

+**auth:** `b%3A0%3B`

+*hsh* is a sha-256 hash that makes it impossible to forge *auth*.
+This cookie is hashed with `$SECRET`. a php variable that has to live in `secrets.php`

+**hsh:** `ef16c2bffbcf0b7567217f292f9c2a9a50885e01e002fa34db34c0bb916ed5c3`

 ![forbidden sauce](http://i.imgur.com/wmLNBDA.png)

-What the hell!
-The source code of *secrets.php* isn't visible.
+Unfortunately, the source code of *secrets.php* isn't visible.
 The source of index.php reveals that The Plague had actually taken *some* precautionary measures to keep his secrets hidden.

 	if (strstr($_GET['page'], "secrets")) { echo "ERROR!\n"; }